Search this website

 Program

-To meet the challenge of finding significant new discoveries, and building on Uncover Australia, and the Western Australian Government’s Exploration Incentive Scheme, the research priority areas in Program 1 are intended to systematically advance knowledge and capability to improve mineral exploration productivity through detection, exploration technology and prediction performance.
+To meet the challenge of delivering the next generation of new mineral resource discoveries in Western Australia, the research priority areas in Program 1 are intended to systematically advance knowledge and capability to improve mineral exploration productivity through advancing mineral systems understanding, exploration technology and prediction performance.

-In doing so, the research will inform the pre-competitive geological, geochemical and geophysical knowledge base and create exploration capability to:
+In doing so, this research will inform the pre-competitive geological, geochemical and geophysical knowledge base and create exploration capability to:

 • position Western Australia as a global leader in exploration technology;